-For example, let’s say you work as a Supply Chain Lead at a national retailer.
-Your annual salary is a few hundred thousand dollars.
+For example, let’s say you work as a Supply Chain Director at a national retailer and your annual salary is a few hundred thousand dollars.

-For you, investing $2,000 into a new resume might seem reasonable.
+For you, investing $2,000 in a new resume might seem like a reasonable idea.

-However, if you’re an Operations Manager at a local brewery, your salary is $70,000 per year.
+However, if you’re an Operations Manager at a local brewery, your salary is probably more in the vicinity of $70,000 per year.
 So $2,000 would seem quite steep.